Sears Holdings Reports Second Quarter 2014 Results

-- Sales to Shop Your Way members in Sears Full-line and Kmart stores increased to 74% of eligible sales, up from 68% during the first quarter last year;
+- Sales to Shop Your Way members in Sears Full-line and Kmart stores increased to 73% of eligible sales, up from 71% during the second quarter last year;

-- Online and multi-channel sales grew 26% over the prior year second quarter and 22% over the prior year first half;
+- Online and multi-channel sales grew 18% over the prior year second quarter and 22% over the prior year first half;